Italy: Bike and Barge - Mantua to Venice

 Flat terrain on paved bike paths and some roads along rivers and canals.
 Leisurely cycling level.

-7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, cue sheets and maps, rental bicycle, shuttle from Zelo to Adria, guided walking tours in Mantua and Venice, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, cue sheets and maps, rental bicycle, cheese tasting, shuttle from Zelo to Adria, guided walking tours in Mantua and Venice, and trained bilingual guides.

 Fly in and out of Venice, Milan, Verona, or Bergamo, Italy and use the train to get to the starting and ending points of the tour.